surefootme/Surefoot-Front-End-Engineer-Exercise/0-intro.md

 ## Howdy, job seeker!

 Below are 3 code exercises that will allow us to get a sense for your coding chops and give you exposure to the type of work you'd be doing on a regular basis to ensure you enjoy it.
-Our flavor of dev is a bit atypical in nature, and the exercises are designed to reflect that.
+This is isn’t your standard front-end dev gig, as you’ll be writing code that is inserted into websites via 3rd party testing tools like Optimizely and Dynamic Yield.
+The below exercises are designed to reflect that.

 #### Instructions
 1) Create a new gist containing the raw text from the below exercises